-According to Kozhevnikov, the “Tummo” helps bring your body temperature back to normal.
-It is an absolutely safe technique that is practiced not only by monks but also by quite ordinary people.
+According to Associate Professor Maria Kozhevnikov from the Department of Psychology at the University of Singapore who led the study, the “g-Tummo” helps bring your body temperature back to normal.
+It is an absolutely safe technique that is practiced not only by nuns but also by quite “ordinary” meditators.
 There are advanced teachers who can reach almost an infinite increase of their body temperature, feeling a powerful burst of energy.

 From a scientific point of view, this phenomenon has not yet been explained, despite some attempts.
-For example, in 1981 and 2000 Herbert Benson of the HarvardUniversity managed to ascertain that the Tibetan monks can raise the temperature of the fingers and toes of more than 8 degrees Celsius.
+For example, in 2002 Herbert Benson of the Harvard University managed to ascertain that Tibetan nuns can raise the temperature of their fingers and toes by more than 8 degrees Celsius.